Seve Ballesteros: Late career and retirement

 In 1999, Ballesteros was inducted into the World Golf Hall of Fame.
 He was instrumental in introducing the Seve Trophy in 2000, a team competition similar to the Ryder Cup pitting a team from Great Britain and Ireland against one from continental Europe.
 In 2000, Ballesteros was ranked as the 16th greatest golfer of all time by Golf Digest magazine; he was the top golfer from the continent of Europe.

 Ballesteros had played sparingly since the late 1990s because of back problems, and made his first start in years at the 2005 Madrid Open.
 He stated a desire to play more tournaments in the 2006 season.
 He entered the 2006 Open Championship, having played just one other event on the European Tour, The Open de France Alstom, where he missed the cut.
 He ran a thriving golf course design business and had been eligible for the Champions Tour and European Seniors Tour upon turning 50 in 2007.
 Ballesteros had been the captain of the European team in the Royal Trophy since its inception in 2006.
 He was announced again as non-playing captain of the 2008 European team to defend the Royal Trophy against the Asian team at the Amata Spring Country Club in Bangkok.

 After further recurrences of his back problems, which contributed to his finishing tied for last in his only Champions Tour start, Ballesteros announced his retirement from golf on 16 July 2007, bringing down the curtain on an illustrious career.
 During the news conference, he also addressed reports in European media that he had attempted suicide, saying that those reports "were not even close to reality".
 He had been briefly hospitalized when he became concerned about the condition of his heart, but was released the same day after being given a clean bill of health.

 Ballesteros was a member of the Laureus World Sports Academy.
 He had become involved in European golf course design in his later years, most famously altering the 17th hole at Valderrama before the 1997 Ryder Cup.

 Personal life

 Ballesteros was married to Carmen Botín O'Shea, daughter of Emilio Botín, from 1988 until their divorce in 2004, in the municipality of Marina de Cudeyo in Cantabria.
-The couple had three children, Javier, Miguel and Carmen.
+The couple had three children.
 The marriage was said to have run into trouble when Ballesteros could not accept the fact his career was on the wane.